reactjs/react.dev/beta/src/content/reference/react/useImperativeHandle.md

 * `ref`: The `ref` you received as the second argument from the [`forwardRef` render function.](/reference/react/forwardRef#render-function)

 * `createHandle`: A function that takes no arguments and returns the ref handle you want to expose.
-The ref handle you return have any type.
+The ref handle you return can have any type.
 Usually, you will return an object with the methods you want to expose.

 * **optional** `dependencies`: The list of all reactive values referenced inside of the `createHandle` code.
 Reactive values include props, state, and all the variables and functions declared directly inside your component body.
 If your linter is [configured for React](/learn/editor-setup#linting), it will verify that every reactive value is correctly specified as a dependency.
 The list of dependencies must have a constant number of items and be written inline like `[dep1, dep2, dep3]`.
 React will compare each dependency with its previous value using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison algorithm.
 If a re-render resulted in a change to some dependency, or if you did not specify the dependencies at all, your `createHandle` function will re-execute, and the newly created handle will be assigned to the ref.